Emergency Dentistry – Littleton, CO

 Offering Immediate Care to Save Your Smile

 You may not be able to plan for emergency dental care or prevent emergencies altogether, but when they happen, Blue Sage Dental is here to help.
-Whether it's 8 a.m. on Monday or midnight on Saturday, Ken Caryl emergency dentist, Susan Kutis is passionate about caring for patients whenever they need her most.
 If you or a loved one experiences a dental emergency after hours, we invite you to contact us at (720) 924-4849.
-Follow the instructions to contact Dr. Kutis or another of our team members after hours.
-We do our utmost to provide same-day treatment for emergency cases, and regardless of whether we can see patients right away, we walk them through first aid and pain management steps to protect their smiles.
+Follow the instructions to contact Dr. Kutis or another one of our team members after hours.
+We do our utmost to provide same-day treatment for emergency cases, and regardless of whether we can see patients right away, we walk them through first-aid and pain management steps to protect their smiles.

 How to Prevent Dental Emergencies

-- To practice good oral hygiene by brushing your teeth twice daily for two minutes, flossing at least once, and rinsing with an antimicrobial mouthwash.
+- Practice good oral hygiene by brushing your teeth twice daily for two minutes, flossing at least once, and rinsing with an antimicrobial mouthwash.

-- To avoid using your teeth as tools to open containers and/or packages.
+- Avoid using your teeth as tools to open containers and/or packages.

-- To avoid chewing on hard, crunchy foods, ice, or inanimate objects (i.e. pens, pencils).
+- Avoid chewing on hard, crunchy foods, ice, or inanimate objects (i.e., pens, pencils).

-- To wear a mouthguard while playing sports or while sleeping if you are prone to bruxism (teeth grinding/clenching).
+- Wear a mouthguard while playing sports or while sleeping if you are prone to bruxism (teeth grinding/clenching).

 The cost of treating your dental emergency will depend on the extent of the damage to your oral health and the treatment we use to help you.
 We will be upfront with you about the projected price of your procedure and help you explore resources that may assist you in affording it, such as insurance and financing.

 A dental emergency can strike anyone at any time.
-You can prepare to cope with such a situation by saving our practice’s number in your phone and by making sure that you have a first-aid kit handy.
-The kit should include pain reliever, gauze, and a small container that you can use to store a tooth or any dental restorations that might get knocked out of your mouth (always be sure to store a knocked-out tooth in milk or water).
+You can prepare to cope with such a situation by saving our practice’s number on your phone and by making sure that you have a first aid kit handy.
+The kit should include pain relievers, gauze, and a small container that you can use to store a tooth or any dental restorations that might get knocked out of your mouth (always be sure to store a knocked-out tooth in milk).